pRoy24/tokencaps/README.md

 # Running a Local API Server

-I recommend that you run the Application Server on the [YugaByte](https://www.yugabyte.com) project which is compatible with both Redis and CQL API's.
+You can run this with any CQL and Redis API compatible server, we are big fans of the [YugaByte](https://www.yugabyte.com) project which is compatible with both Redis and CQL API's and allows you to easily run CQL and Redis services on the same set of nodes and easily perform scale-in and scale-out operations.

 ### CQL Compatible data host.